 In my own medical history, much suffering could have been prevented, if I had been listened to more attentively, and my knowledge and willingness to contribute had been recognised as a resource in my treatment.

 Now health systems everywhere are in crisis and they are often fulfilling their purpose inadequately or inefficiently.
-Health systems are sick and need treatment as well.
-Besides patients, who are not receiving the best possible care, many health workers are frustrated with a system that is not fulfilling the vision that motivated them to join their profession.
+Besides patients, who are not receiving the best possible care, many health care workers are frustrated by a system that is not fulfilling the vision that motivated them to join their profession.

 The power in health systems lies with with a small circle of experts on the provider side, whose understanding of what it is actually like to use and need the services is often limited.
 Why aren’t the experts who use health care, and with most at stake (the patients!) consulted and more involved in solving the problems and improving the services?